jaysarva/tokenize_wikipedia_2/README.md

 ## Scaling up
 - **Page list:** Replace `k8s/pages-configmap.yaml` with your own list (newline-delimited titles).
 For millions of pages, store lists in object storage and change `--pages-file` to point at the mounted path or extend `ray_app/tokenize_wiki.py` to read from an object store iterator.
 - **Workers:** Adjust the `RayCluster` worker group replicas and resource requests.
 Increase `--concurrency` in `ray_app/tokenize_wiki.py` cautiously to respect Wikipedia API rate limits or switch to page dumps to avoid throttling.
 Failed pages are reported but do not stop the job.
-- **Fault tolerance:** `fetch_and_tokenize` has simple retries.
-Add caching or persist partial results to avoid re-processing on retries if desired.
+- **Fault tolerance:** `fetch_and_tokenize` has simple retries (up to 3 per task).
+Tasks are idempotent—if output already exists, the task is skipped.
+This allows safe job restarts without re-processing completed work.
 - **Observability:** Ray dashboard runs on the head pod (port 8265).
 Port-forward for inspection: `kubectl port-forward svc/wiki-raycluster-head-svc 8265:8265 -n wiki-tokenizer`.

 ## Repo layout